Considerations for Planting into Dry Conditions

 Irrigating Prior to Crop Planting

 In general, we would only suggest watering before planting if the planter needs higher soil moisture levels to work well.
-So, if the soil is too hard, too powdery or cloddy, it may be worth running the pivot.
-Another situation to consider pre-watering is if greater than 180 lb/ac anhydrous ammonia was applied in a strip with less than two inches of moisture received since application to help reduce ammonia burn to the corn.
-Otherwise, our recommendation is to run the pivot after you plant if needed.
+If the soil is excessively hard, powdery or cloddy, running the pivot before planting may be beneficial.
+Another scenario to consider pre-watering is when more than 180 lb/ac of anhydrous ammonia has been applied in strips, and less than 2 inches of moisture have been received since application — this can help minimize ammonia burn to the corn.
+Otherwise, we recommend running the pivot after planting and only if needed.

 Irrigation Considerations Early in the Year

 Running center pivots early in the season do have some extra challenges.
 First, keep in mind cold nights.
-The usual recommendation is not to run a pivot when temperatures are below 40°F. The past few years, several pivots were operated below 40°F without problem, but keep in mind with low dewpoints the pivot can ice up when the actual air temperature is well above 32.
-So, if you do choose to run in these conditions, keep a close eye out for ice buildup.
+The usual recommendation is not to run a pivot when temperatures are below 40°F. The past few years, several pivots operated below 40°F without problem, but keep in mind with low dewpoints, the pivot can ice up when the actual air temperature is well above 32°F. So, if you do choose to run in these conditions, keep a close eye out for ice buildup.

 Irrigating for Herbicide Activation